 Named one of American Bus Association's "Top 100 Events in America," Fort Ligonier Days is a three-day festival that commemorates the Battle of Fort Ligonier, a monumental affair of the French and Indian War fought on October 12, 1758.
 Join the fun of the Fort's 59th celebration.
 The festivities start at 9 a.m. on Friday, Oct.
 12 and come to an end at 5 p.m. on Sunday, Oct.
 14.

 Experience the rare opportunity of seeing Fort Ligonier’s artillery in action.
-See the arsenal of cast bronze weapons, including an eight-inch bronze howitzer and carriage, a light brass six-pounder, and a fieldpiece, which fires a round shot, grape or canister, which is mounted on carriages with large wheels, in addition to gun sleighs and block carriages.
+See the arsenal of cast bronze weapons, including an eight-inch bronze howitzer and carriage, a light brass six-pounder, gun sleighs, block carriages and a fieldpiece, which fires a round shot, grape or canister, and is mounted on carriages with large wheels.

 Definitely a favorite at the Fort, the reenactment is an exhilarating history lesson for every member of the family.
-During the reenactment, you will find a showing of military tactics, drills, cannon firing, ceremonies, Highlanders, frontier men and women, redcoats, French troops, Indians and music from 1758.
+During the reenactment, you will see a showing of military tactics, drills, cannon firings, ceremonies, Highlanders, frontier men and women, redcoats, French troops, Indians and music from 1758.
 Visit Fort Ligonier's official website for more information.
 Note: Regular admission fees still apply for activities at the Fort.